-The cold temperatures have certainly been felt this winter.
-And perhaps your skin is feeling the effects of the cold, dry air and wind.
+The cold temperatures will certainly be felt this winter.
+As such, your skin might suffer the effects of the cold, dry air and wind.
 So, it’s time to bolster your skin care routine with a few tips that will keep it feeling invigorated, fresh and soft.

 The Importance of Hydration: